nathanaperezz/Nathanaperezz/README.md

 ## About me
 📍 Oviedo, FL <br>
-💬 Ask me about: plants, technology, health, and travel. <br> 🌱🏕️
+💬 Ask me about: plants, technology, health, and travel 🌱🏕️ <br>